ITRS-Group/cordial/tools/geneos/USAGE.md

 Disabled instances show in the `geneos list` output with a `D` flag.

 ### `geneos login`

+You can store encrypted credentials using `geneos login` for a number of uses:

+1. Downloading Geneos releases
+2. Use by other tools, including libemail.so and dv2email for both Gateway and SMTP Relay authentication
+3. Gateway REST Command API authentication
+    * e.g. the `geneos snapshot` command

+The credentials are encrypted using an AES256 key-file, which defaults to your user key-file; See the section above for more details.
+The credentials file itself is in JSON format and without the key-file to encrypt the included credentials it is not at risk of revealing the plain text versions of them.

+At the time of writing the only types of credential supported is username / password combinations.
+Each credential is associated with a domain, which helps identify which credential to use for a given request.

 ### `geneos migrate` and `geneos revert`